kevinms/taby.vim/README.md

 Simplified tabline with numbers for faster switching.

-This plugin adds a convenience mappings for switching between tabs by numbers:
+This plugin adds mappings for faster switching between tabs by numbers:

 ```
 noremap <leader>1 1gt